Contessa rooftop Boston

 Advertising

 A special occasion deserves a special restaurant.
-The best fine dining restaurants in Boston will always fit the bill, but sometimes you just want a festive meal that’s not necessarily a big splurge.
-The best fancy restaurants in Boston have that little something extra—atmosphere, service, creativity—that will make any meal a celebration, regardless of the price.
-Any of these will be perfect for that big date, but you should also check out our list of the most romantic restaurants in Boston.
-And on the other end of the spectrum, read out list of Boston’s best cheap eats for a special treat for yourself any day of the week.
+The best fancy restaurants in Boston have that little something extra—atmosphere, service, creativity—that will make any meal a celebration.
+Any of these will be perfect for that big date of family gathering, but you should also check out our lists of the most romantic and most historic restaurants in Boston.
+For something completely different, read out list of Boston’s best cheap eats for a special treat for yourself any day of the week.

 RECOMMENDED: Full guide to the best restaurants in Boston